 Late Work Policy

 No late work is accepted.
 You will receive no points for work submitted after deadlines.
 This is in keeping with good professional practice.

 Before your first laboratory meeting (see laboratory schedule), your instructor will assign you to a team.
 These teams are designated using a number (e.g. Team 1, 2, 3, etc.).
 These assignments will be made using whatever method your instructor desires, and the nominal team size is four (4)members.
 Sometimes registration limits in a class will require teams of three or five members to be formed.
 You will also be assigned to sub-teams for some of the experiments.
 Team assignments will be for the duration of the course.

 Cooperation Between Teams

-Note that we will be handing back graded lab report rubrics throughout the semester.
+We will be handing back graded lab report rubrics throughout the semester.
 It will be an HONOR CODE VIOLATION to share these rubrics with other teams or with students enrolled in future versions of E80.

-Work During the Final Project
+Access to Lab During the Final Project

 Students may work in the electronics lab any time that it is open.
 Students may only work in the E80 lab when a professor or proctor opens the lab.
 Any team may use the equipment in the E80 and electronics labs during a lab section, but teams which are scheduled for a section have top priority for the equipment.